dp-betalock/DJITelloDrone-YOLOv8/README.md

 - Make sure to select the "Desktop development with C++" workload during installation.

 To verify that the Microsoft Visual C++ Build Tools are successfully installed and available in your command prompt or terminal:
-1. Open the command prompt
+1. Open the command prompt on your computer
 2. Type ```cl.exe```
 If the command was recognized and Microsoft Visual C++ Build Tools are correctly installed, you should see information about the compiler, including its version.